Antimony trichloride: Structure

 In the gas phase SbCl3 is pyramidal with a Cl-Sb-Cl angle of 97.2° and a bond length of 233 pm.
 In SbCl3 each Sb has three Cl atoms at 234 pm showing the persistence of the molecular SbCl3 unit, however there are a further five neighboring Cl atoms, two at 346 pm, one at 361 pm, and two at 374 pm.
 These eight atoms can be considered as forming a bicapped trigonal prism.
 These distances can be contrasted with BiCl3 which has three near neighbors at 250 pm, with two at 324 pm, and three at a mean of 336 pm.
 The point to note here is that the all eight close neighbours of Bi are closer than the eight closest neighbours of Sb, demonstrating the tendency for Bi to adopt higher coordination numbers.

 Uses

 SbCl3 is a reagent for detecting vitamin A and related carotenoids in the Carr-Price test.
 The antimony trichloride reacts with the carotenoid to form a blue complex that can be measured by colorimetry.

 Antimony trichloride has also been used as an adulterant to enhance the louche effect in absinthe.
-It has been used in the past to dissolve and remove horn stubs from calves without having to cut them off.
+It has been used in the past to dissolve and remove horn buds from calves without having to cut them off.